 – did the 120km Dusi Canoe Marathon; He got into a canoe and fell out; then got in again and fell out again, then entered a race and didn’t finish.
 So I said to him, come, Lewis!
 Lemme show you.
 I took him on a race on the Tugela near Colenso.
 We finished last, but we finished; Then he entered Dusi and finished and he did it quite a few times after that.

 – decided running on KwaZulu Natal hills was too easy so he ran from the bottom of the Drakensberg to the top of Mt aux Sources up the chain ladder and then down the Gulley on a rugged track for about 55km on a balmy day; And the next year he did it again.
 Barmy day.
 He’s gone a bit mashugana I’m afraid.
+And instead of his lovely wife Julyette snot-klapping him right, she’s taken to plodding herself!

 * private? were we privates or riflemen?
 I can’t remember.
 If we were riflemen, can we become cannons one day, like dominees can?